icooper/curvereduce-py/README.md

 ## Usage

-Install from the PyPi package repository using `pip install curvereduce`.
+Install from the PyPI package repository using `pip install curvereduce`.

 ```python
 from curvereduce import simplify_curve, simplify_curve_to